JOY OF YOGA

 I was done with yoga.

 When I look back at that decade of my life that follows this decision, I consider it to be one of the most challenging and heart breaking times of my life.
-I was in an abusive relationship, I felt totally alone and constantly in survival mode which created a lot of shame around not being a good enough mother for my daughter.
-And then the subsequent shame and fear that can coincide with wanting a divorce but not wanting your child to be raised in a single parent household and being worried about how I’d make ends meet.
+I was in an abusive relationship, I felt totally alone and constantly in survival mode which created a lot of shame around not being a good enough mother for my daughter and a ton of stress And then the subsequent shame and fear that coincided with wanting a divorce but not wanting your child to be raised in a single parent household and being worried about how I’d make ends meet.
 I weighed my options and ultimately decided that a single parent household was better than an abusive one and left.
-I borrowed money from my Grandmother to purchase a home 5 doors down from where I lived with her father and we co parented from separate households on the same street for years.
-I decided to go to Realtor School and get my finances together.
-I marry again, have my son Luciano, and for the next 10+ years I’m living the “American Dream”.
+I borrowed money from my Grandmother to purchase a home 5 doors down from where I lived with her father and we co-parented from separate households on the same street for years.
+I decided to go to Real Estate School and get my finances together.
+I eventually married again, had my son Luciano, and for the next 10+ years I think I'm living the “American Dream”.
 It takes me a long time to realize that it’s not my dream.

-So now I’m in the make lots of money, I buy a big house, drive a nice car, killer workouts everyday, doing way too much.
+So now I’m in the make lots of money, buy a big house, drive a nice car, killer workouts everyday, doing way too much mode.
 Then a friend suggests that we do a 30 day yoga challenge together at a local studio.
 I decline.
 I tell her that I really need to be challenged physically and sweat during my workout, I don’t have time for anything else.
 She laughed and said I had no idea what I was talking about.
-So I went.
-Purely for the physical workout and was excited by how challenging it was!
+So I went, purely for the physical workout and was excited by how challenging it was!

 This same friend coaxed me into a Teacher Training.
 Again, I declined.
 I had no interest in teaching yoga, I hadn’t even ever given it any thought.
-This friend is very persuasive though.
-In November of 2012 I completed my Teacher Training with Mitchel Bleier at Southtown Yoga.
+This friend is very persuasive though, clearly.
+We did our Teacher Training together at Southtown Yoga with Mitchel Bleier and in November of 2012 I completed the program.
 Within a month, a friend of mine who owned a Tae Kwon Do studio in mid-town called me up.
 We hadn’t talked in a while and were just catching up when he mentioned that he’d really like to offer yoga in his studio to help subsidize his rent but that he didn’t really want to have anything to do with the running of it.
 Basically, he wanted a yoga teacher in his space who could run her own business.
 I couldn’t believe it but it was just too obvious that I would have to say yes.

-One day, about a year in, one of the 2 teachers who taught classes there besides me, approached me about opening a studio.
+One day, about a year in, one of the 2 teachers who taught classes there with me, approached me about opening a studio.
 A space had become available in her neighborhood that she thought would be perfect for a yoga studio.
 It was.
-Neither of us felt we could take it on solo, so we partnered and opened Joy of Yoga in the south of St. Louis City.
-Three years later, I turned in my Real Estate license decided that I’m going to send the message to the Universe that I’m serious about yoga, I want to make my passion my career.
-Things are going well.
+Neither of us felt we could take it on solo, so we partnered and opened Joy of Yoga in south city.
+Three years later, I turned in my Real Estate license and decided that I’m going to send the message to the Universe that I’m serious about yoga, I want to make my passion my career.
+The Universe is behind me, I can feel it.
 It’s not the lifestyle I had, but I feel peaceful and aligned.
 After I turn in my Real Estate License, I start to feel this overwhelming call to expand.
 I know yoga isn’t the only path toward freedom on higher levels of awareness and I want to offer more, I want to open a Healing Center.

-So I find a location that supports this new vision in terms of space and location, and 4.5 years after opening the doors for the 1st time in a Taekwondo, I open my doors for the 3rd time to Joy Of Yoga, A Center For Healing in Brentwood.
-I opened myself up to the flow and the universe created something way more awesome for me than anything I could have ever imagined.
+So I find a location that supports this new vision in terms of space and location, and 4.5 years after opening my doors for the 1st time in a Taekwondo studio by SLU, I open my doors for the 3rd time to Joy Of Yoga, A Center For Healing in Brentwood.
+I opened myself up to the flow and the universe created something so much more expansive than anything I could have ever conceived.
+Your Universe always wants more for you, remember to Dream Big!